Ten Things to Avoid When Going Through Separation

-Our Ontario family lawyers have compiled a list of common mistakes separating spouses and partners tend to make before getting independent legal advice.
-If you are separating from your spouse, be aware of these common pitfalls to avoid unnecessary litigation and additional legal costs.
+Our lawyers have compiled a list of common mistakes separating spouses and partners tend to make before getting independent legal advice.
+If you are separating from your spouse in Ontario, Canada, be aware of these common pitfalls to avoid unnecessary litigation and additional legal costs.

 Do not leave the family home unless there is a risk of harm to you or your children.